andykuszyk/andykuszyk.github.io/README.md

 ---
 ## [Bootstrapping a successful engineering organisation](./2023-03-15-bootstrapping-an-engineering-organisation.md)
-I've been reflecting on the most important things to get right when bootstrapping a new engineering organisation, particuarly by thinking about what must have gone well when the [Form3](https://www.form3.tech) was founded.
+I've been reflecting on the most important things to get right when bootstrapping a new engineering organisation, particuarly by thinking about what must have gone well when [Form3](https://www.form3.tech) was founded.
 This is the first of several posts describing what some of the major challenges might be, and how I think they can be solved.

 *Published: 15th March 2023*